 GEO 110 Earth Systems (4 hrs.)
 This course evaluates basic geographical and earth science principles and processes in the lithosphere (soils and landforms), hydrosphere (hydrologic cycle), atmosphere (weather and climate), and biosphere (biogeography).
 Study of the relationships between the natural environment and human habitation on the Earth.
 Lab and field exercises and data evaluation will give students an appreciation of the tools of study and more detailed look at the entire system of the Planet Earth in which there is human interaction.
-GEO 110 will satisfy the Scientific Inquiry (lab) Context in Tier II of the General Education Program and is for education majors only.
 Offered every other spring semester.

 GEO 116 Environmental Geology (4 hrs.)
 Geology of natural hazards in the environment, such as volcanoes, landslides, earthquakes, mass wasting and landslides, subsidence, weather, and tsunami.
 The course provides "hands on" experiences.
 In addition to laboratory work, off-campus field trips will be required.
 This course satisfies the Tier II science with lab requirement for General Education.
+Offered every other year in the spring semester.

 GEO 118 Historical Geology (4 hrs.)
 A physical history of Earth that examines the processes responsible for creating a dynamic planet.
 Students will evaluate origins, changes in continents and ocean basins as it relates to plate tectonics.
 Additionally, students will comprehend how tectonic changes influence climates, environments, and life.
 An emphasis on past environments and organisms based on the fossil record will be introduced.
 A better comprehension of the delicate relationship between organisms and the surrounding environment will be gained.
 Course content will be complemented with field and laboratory components.
 GEO 118 will satisfy the Scientific Inquiry (lab) Context in Tier II of the General Education Program.
+This course is offered every other year in the spring semester.

 GEO 305 Hydrogeology (3 hrs.)
 Natural water systems both on and beneath the surface will be investigated.
 Issues receiving particular attention will include behavior and characteristics of natural systems, human impacts on the systems (including contamination and flooding), and water quality and public health.
-Offered every other spring semester.
+Offered every other fall semester.
 Prerequisites: GEO 108 or 110 and MAT 111, 121 or 124 and CHM 105/106 or CHM 114/115.